nmoskaleva/dfs-trucreds-hackathon-1/submission-guides/video-creation-guide.md

 ## Instructions

+>Warning: Do not record videos on personal computer as videos need to be stored on Discover systems.

 Please follow these instructions for the creation of a video recording using Microsoft Teams.

 1. Using a Discover Computer the meeting host can open Microsoft Teams and click the Calendar option on the left-hand menu